pinkston4/R_exercise_LifeExpectancyVSFertility/README.md

 	paste it the path over the existing one on line 10 in the setwd() function
 1. Click run

-## All datasets and information for this exercise is provided by
+## All datasets and information for this exercise are provided by
-#(c) Kirill Eremenko, www.superdatascience.com
+(c) Kirill Eremenko, www.superdatascience.com